 - Picture-in-picture and multi-view, plus overlays

-If you want to know more about the latest changes introduced with vMix 21, such as color correction features, virtual streaming and independent streaming control support, check out this interview of vMix management team at NAB:
+If you want to know more about the latest changes introduced with vMix 21, such as color correction features, virtual event streaming, and independent streaming control support, check out this interview of vMix management team at NAB:

 Additionally, there are two vMix features that stand out for production companies: vMix Social and Replay.